AleksaMCode/Preferred-Network-List-Sniffer/README.md

 [![License: MIT](https://img.shields.io/badge/license-MIT-blue.svg)](https://opensource.org/licenses/MIT)
 ![](https://img.shields.io/github/v/release/AleksaMCode/Preferred-Network-List-Sniffer)

 Preferred Network List Sniffer (PNLS) is a Red Team Wi-Fi auditing tool with a simple web interface that is capable of intercepting SSIDs[^1] from device's preferred network list (PNL)[^2].
 This is achieved by sniffing out [Probe Requests](#probe-request) in the nearby vicinity which are then parsed for SSID and other information, and finally propagated to the web UI.
-The primary motivation for this project was to look into 802.11 Probe Requests and the privacy risks associated the data they transmit.
+The primary motivation for this project was to look into 802.11 Probe Requests and the privacy risks associated with the data they transmit.

 <p align="center">
 <img